 3. Boycott shark products

 While shark fin soup is behind the biggest demand for sharks, there are more products than just shark meat that consumers should avoid.
-Shark oils can be found in various products from makeup to supplements, so it’s always important to read labels and make sure you know what you’re buying.
+The shark oil, squalene, can be found in various products from makeup to supplements, so it’s always important to read labels and make sure you know what you’re buying.
 Additionally, it’s best to avoid souvenirs that utilize shark products, like shark tooth necklaces.

 4. Eat a plant-based diet